Last Updated on

 By Mariam Ghaidan

-The sustainable design philosophy that has permeated the mainstream world of luxury fashion has also entered the realm of bridal wear, and there’s now an increasing number of designers determined to make gorgeous ethical wedding dress designs that don’t cost the earth.
-Here’s our selection of who we feel are the best and most sustainable wedding dress designers for 2015.
+The sustainable design philosophy that has permeated the mainstream world of luxury fashion has also entered the realm of bridal wear.
+There is now an increasing number of designers determined to make gorgeous ethical wedding dresses that don’t cost the earth, literally.

 A wedding should be all about expressing love, and Wear Your Love ensures you’ll love what you wear, since the organic cotton, natural silk chiffon, and soft English tulle fabrics chosen are super soft, flowing and comfortable.
 Choose from styles with ethereal layers that come to life with movement, to cropped Boho halter-dresses, to delicate, classical lace designs worthy of a royal wedding.